ins1x/sampcac-docs/README.md

 * Monitor modded resources? (eg: skins or transparent textures) Load and configure sampcac_gameresource.amx.

 > Note for server owners: SAMPCAC won't take any action against cheaters by itself, you have to explicitly script these actions.
 Fortunately, server package comes with 6 filterscripts ready to take care of it for yourself.
 See above.
 For further information, check out SAMPCAC documentation here!

+# Welcome to SAMPCAC documentation
+This repo contains all information needed to set up and run a SAMPCAC protected server.

 ### Setting up a basic server